tomohisa/dcb-events.github.io/docs/glossary.md

 ## Aggregate

-An AGGREGATE is a cluster of associated objects that we treat as a unit for the purpose of data changes.
+A cluster of associated objects that we treat as a unit for the purpose of data changes.

 ## Command